fsantanna-no/ce0-old/README.md

 # 5. Pools and recursive types

-The use of recursive types such as lists and trees require dynamic allocation since their sizes are unbounded.
+Recursive types, such as lists and trees, require dynamic memory allocation since their sizes are unbounded.

-Pools are containers for linked values of recursive types.
+Pools are containers for mutually referred values of recursive types.
 A pool is associated with the root variable of a recursive type.
 When the root goes out of scope, all pool memory is automatically reclaimed.
-A pool may be bounded to use the stack and adhere to the properties as follows:
+A pool can be optionally declared with a bounded size, allowing it to be allocated in the stack.
+Pools enable to the following properties for recursive types:

 - bounded memory allocation
 - deterministic deallocation